 Here are some fixes I’m using, and I’ll continue working on more.
 Also see “Mods Made Obsolete by Unofficial Patches”.

-- Dawnguard Wolf Howl Fix (animation file)
+- Dawnguard Wolf Howl Fix (file not compatible with SE)

 - Vampire Eyes Fix - Instead of this, I incorporated the female eye change with DIY skin-tone fix below.